SCU-Foundation/specifications/README.md

 # Lattice Specifications

-The Lattice Protocol specifications define the **technical, implementation‑agnostic structures** that operationalise the Lattice standards.
+The Lattice Protocol specifications define the **technical, implementation‑agnostic structures** that operationalise the Lattice Standards.
-Where the standards define the constitutional rules of identity, semantics, trust, and provenance, the specifications define the **concrete technical formats** that ensure interoperability across agents, devices, runtimes, and vendors.
+Where the standards define the constitutional rules of identity, semantics, trust, context, and graph structure, the specifications define the **concrete technical formats** that ensure interoperability across agents, devices, runtimes, and vendors.

 Specifications describe **how** the rules of the standards are implemented in practice.

+---

 ## Purpose of the Specifications